-The Council is committed to maximising participation from the community, whilst having to manage the impacts of ever decreasing budget.
-Particular efforts will be made to engage 'hard to reach' groups that often do not take part in planning consultations.
+The Council is committed to maximising participation.
+Particular focus will be considered to engage 'hard to reach' groups that often do not take part in planning consultations.
 The scale of consultation and the methods used at any particular stage will depend on the: